 Trinity Desktop dev mode: This will make using the wallet with devnets / private tangles a more straightforward process.

 Spent Address Recovery Tool: Back in the day when users were grappling with the original (pre-Trinity) IOTA wallet, there were few checks on address spend statuses when sending transactions.
 Unsurprisingly, many users ended up with funds on spent addresses.

-With Trinity V1, it’s near impossible to end up in a situation where funds arrive on a spent address.
+With Trinity V1, it’s near impossible to end up in a situation where funds arrive at a spent address.
 Nonetheless, some users may send tokens using other software that does not make the same checks.
-Therefore, it is necessary to provide a means of rescuing tokens that have inadvertently arrived on a spent address.
+Therefore, it is necessary to provide a means of rescuing tokens that have inadvertently arrived at a spent address.
 Until now, users have had to resort to using the CLI wallet to recover their funds.
 We recognize the substantial UX issues here.

 This is not a simple process because once you spend from an IOTA address you reveal 50% of that address’ private key.
 We must make use of a process known as ‘Bundle Hash Mining’ to create a suitable bundle that reveals as minimal additional private key fragments as possible.

 This is the final piece in the address reuse puzzle for Trinity V1 and we appreciate that some users have been patiently waiting for this feature.